 Council will focus much of its regular attention on matters of policy, public interest, and advancing actuarial science and its practical applications.
 Council will therefore assume responsibility for oversight of the IFoA’s Practice Boards and the critical work they do in developing policy and thought leadership.
 Council will work with Practice Boards, the Practice Board Committee and the executive in the months ahead to establish ways of working and reporting.

 We believe we are making strong progress in delivering our governance reforms and ensuring that the IFoA is structured effectively to serve both its members and the wider public interest.
-We will continue to operationalise our plans and believe we are still on course to put the changes to a members' vote in 2026.
+We will continue to operationalise our plans and believe we are still on course to put the changes to a member vote in 2026.

-Yours sincerely
+Yours sincerely,

 Kalpana Shah